JuanBrachoDev/Milestone-One/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox browsers.
--   The website was viewed on a variety of devices such as Desktop, MacBook Pro, Samsung J7, Samsung Galaxy S20+.
+-   The Website was viewed on a variety of devices such as Desktop, MacBook Pro, Samsung J7, Samsung Galaxy S20+.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Fixed Bugs

+-   The footer didn't stretch horizontally to fit the entire viewport, and clipped 20px short to the right side.
+       > I had added some margin and padding to the **.container-fluid** class to make it fit the page's layout at first, removing those properties restored Bootstrap's normal behaviour and fixed the issue.

+-   The burger menu button shifted around in place when clicked, instead of simply deploying the menu underneath while maintaining its position.
+       > I had added some margin and padding to the **.nav** class to make it fit the page's layout at first, removing those properties restored Bootstrap's normal behaviour and fixed the issue.

+-   The image slideshow **#scrolling-images** on top of the page was cropped below the navbar.
+       > Padding equal to the navbar's height was added to offset the slideshow from the navbar and show it completely.

+-   The modal loads zoomed-in on mobile devices.
+       > The issue was with the Hover.css animation previously used for the join us button (Bounce In), it caused the button to grow beyond the viewport on mobile devices and made the opening modal look like it was zoomed in, this was fixed by replacing the animation with Pulse Shrink which prevents the button from expanding beyond its original size.

 ### Known Bugs

--   The modal loads zoomed-in on mobile devices.
--   The image in the modal is a couple pixels short of the modal's background, so it shows a bit of it around it instead of covering it completely
+-   The image in the **join-us-modal** is a couple pixels short of the modal's background, so it shows a bit of it around it instead of covering it completely
 -   The Join Us button's mouseover effect doesn't work on the bottom half of the button.
--   The button that submits the modal and shows the thank you message isn't able to load the next modal and submit the form at the same time without extra JavaScript code, feature in development.
+-   The button that submits the modal and shows the thank you message isn't able to load the next modal and submit the form at the same time without extra JavaScript code, it was left so it triggers the **acknowledge-modal** and closes the **join-us-modal**.
+To verify that the form submits the data correctly, simply remove the **data-target="#acknowledge-modal"** & **data-dismiss="modal"** attributes from the submit button within **#modal-form**.
+Feature in development.

 ## Deployment